-Among all businesses, 66 percent of City goods purchases went to small businesses.
-Figure 18 presents these results.
-(Note that this analysis excludes the types of goods purchases that the City typically procures from a national marketplace.)
+Just 7 percent of Hennepin Healthcare goods purchases went to small businesses.
+Figure 16 presents these results.
+Note that for the goods industry and other industries, this analysis excludes the types of purchases that Hennepin Healthcare typically procures from a national marketplace, but there were sizeable amounts of goods purchases that could be made from national or international companies that had a local presence.